ketansdesai/foundation/foundation/www/docs/user/manual/en/CRM/lead.md

 > **Tip:** ERPNext makes it easy to follow-up on leads by updating the “Next Contact” details.
 This will add a new event in the Calendar for the User who has to contact the lead next.

+### **Import of Bulk Laed data**

+You can import bulk Lead data from spreadsheet files ( .csv ) from the Data Import option available in Menu.
+This tool will be very helpful to update lands received in bulk.

 ### Difference between Lead, Contact and Customer